vitaminjs/vitamin/README.md

 })
 ```
+> Vitamin assumes that the primary key is an auto-increment key, if you wish to use a non-numeric key,
+you must set to `false` the flag property `$incrementing` when you define the model.

 ### CRUD : Reading and writing data

 #### 1 - Create
+To create a new record in the database, simply create a new model instance, set its attributes, then call the `save` method
 ```js
 // we create a new instance of User model with `factory` method var user = User.factory({ name: "John", occupation: "Developer" })